gquintanaorti/kernel_regression_of_3d_shapes/README.md

 ## Description

-This code repository contains several implementations to compute kernel regression of 3D shapes.
+This code repository contains several implementations to compute kernel regression of 3D shapes in the shape space.
 Moreover, some related auxiliary code is supplied to read and process datasets.